Do you want to import photos from iPhone to Windows 10 or Windows 8 PC? Check out these three methods to quickly transfer photos from iPhone to PC.

 Click or tap Import photos and videos option.
 This action will open all photos on your iPhone in Windows 8’s Photos app.

-Step 4: Select photos and videos that you wish to import and then click or tap Import button to start copying all photos from your iPhone to PC.
+Step 4: Select photos and videos that you wish to import and then click or tap the Import button to start copying all images from your iPhone to PC.

 Step 5: Once Photos app completes its business, you’ll see an option to open up the folder to view imported photos.
-You can also close Photos app if you would like to view photos later.
+You can also close the Photos app if you would like to view the imported photos later.

-All imported photos are located in Pictures library.
+All imported photos are saved in the Pictures library.
 To open Pictures library, open up Computer (File Explorer) or any other folder, and then click Pictures option located in the left pane.
 Good luck!